 Why Is My Check Engine Light On After Battery Change?

-If you have just changed the battery and checked engine light has come on, you should first check if the new battery has a low charge or is faulty, battery terminals are loose or the battery cables have become bad.
+If you have just replaced the battery and checked engine light has come on, you should first check if the new battery has a low charge or is faulty, battery terminals are loose or the battery cables have become bad.
 If you have inspected these things and check engine light is still on, it might not be because of a new battery.
 You will need to use OBD2 scan tool to read related trouble codes stored in your engine’s computer memory to find the root cause of a check engine light.

 Changing your car’s battery is an easy task.
 Unfortunately, it can sometimes lead to an immediate check engine light on.
 It might leave you with concern that what wrong you have done to your engine.
 So, let’s discuss how to deal with the problem.